 The key point, folks: the Health Insurance Exchanges are focused upon providing health insurance for the relatively small number of Americans who don’t have health coverage through their jobs and/or government programs (Medicare, for example).
 But it isn’t just limited to those 30 million Americans who are uninsured.
 As I began to write this blog, I received a letter from my current insurer, Anthem/Blue Cross.
 The company informed me that due to ACA, it was discontinuing my current health plan for which I pay $291 per month (Smartsense Plus 6000 STD RX).
 It recommended a comparable ACA-compliant program for me called Core DirectAccess-CAAO.
 The cost of this allegedly comparable plan: $488 per month.
 Ouch!
 Looks like I’m now, technically, uninsured as of January 1.
 Fortunately, I never was all that excited about Anthem/Blue Cross and this sealed the deal for me.
 Goodbye Anthem, hello Covered California.
 I was ready to start shopping!

 In October 2014, we started at Covered California’s web site to comparison shop.
 This is the consumer portal for the California Health Insurance Exchange set up to comply with the ACA.
-I plugged in some basic information about my location, age and income.
+We plugged in some basic information about my location, age and income.
 Voila!
-I was presented with a number of different plans with different plan details.
-The bad news: there was no plan offered that was identical in copay, deductible and other terms to my previous Anthem ‘Smartsense‘ plan.
+We were presented with a number of different plans with different plan details.
+The bad news: there was no plan offered that was identical in copay, deductible and other terms to our previous Anthem ‘Smartsense‘ plan.
 So comparison proved to be a challenge between pre-ACA and post-ACA plans.
-However, Covered California offered two program categories (Bronze and Silver) that were sufficiently close enough to the ‘Smartsense‘ plan so I checked the premiums for the eight plans offered in those categories.
+However, Covered California offered two program categories (Bronze and Silver) that were sufficiently close enough to the ‘Smartsense‘ plan so we checked the premiums for the eight plans offered in those categories.
 The premiums ranged between $450-$500 depending upon the provider.
 Double ouch!

 There’s been a lot of media attention about the failures of the health exchange websites (“debacle” is thrown around a lot).
 We can report that one month after we notified Covered California of my intent to buy health insurance through the exchange, I received an email indicating that the enrollment was now open.
 It was a fairly straightforward process and took about 40 minutes.
-I experienced two computer glitches that required me to log back in to complete the enrollment.
-The application that I’d started had been preserved, so I didn’t have to start over.
-I made my first monthly payment (which was $201 per month for a Silver-tiered product) and then waited.
-Within two weeks of completing the process, I received a phone call from the health insurance carrier (Sharp) and the following week, received my card.
+We made ourfirst monthly payment (which was $201 per month for a Silver-tiered product) and then waited.
+Within two weeks of completing the process, we received a phone call from the health insurance carrier (Sharp) and the following week, received our cards.
 The process wasn’t perfect, but with some perseverance it worked and I’m saving $100 per month while getting insurance coverage with lower co-pays and deductibles.

 We strongly urge individuals earning less than $45,960 or families earning less than $94,200 to explore whether you are eligible for financial assistance in purchasing coverage through the exchange.
 The level of financial aid you receive will be based on your income and your family’s size.
 The savings could be thousands of dollars a year.
 The ACA also allows for cost-sharing assistance, which reduces your co-pays, coinsurance and deductibles.
 Cost-sharing assistance is available to people with income between 100-250% of the Federal Poverty Line.
 For an individual, that would mean where your income is no higher than $29,000.
 Remember to inquire about your eligibility for this assistance program.
 For more information on the elements of the ACA programs, Enroll America has developed an excellent web-based resource.

-So for all those doom-saying pundits who view the ACA as the scourge of all that is good and righteous — none of you are going to get any portion of the $1200 that I save each year.
+So for all those doom-saying pundits who view the ACA as the scourge of all that is good and righteous — none of you are going to get any portion of the $1200 that we save each year.
 As to those who stuck out their neck and supported ACA — like Hillary Clinton who first floated the idea almost 20 years ago and Barack Obama who renewed the fight and took the punches — thanks for the savings.
-I’ll be sharing some of them with you and the others that made it possible.
 If you don’t live in California, it is worth visiting Consumer Union’s website about health insurance options.
 But that’s just me and my circumstances may differ from those of other consumers.
 As with most any reform, there will be some winners and losers.
 The likely winners are people with moderate or low income who can use the tax credits to reduce their health insurance costs.

 According to the Los Angeles Times in an October 2016 report, Obamacare has worked in California.
 The state has recorded some of the nation’s most dramatic gains in health coverage since 2013 while building a competitive insurance marketplace that offers consumers enhanced protections from high medical bills.Californians, unlike people in many states, have many insurance choices.
 That means that even with rising premiums, the vast majority of consumers should be able to find a plan that costs them, at most, 5% more than they are paying this year.
 The Times reports that between 2013 and 2015, the share of working-age adults in California without coverage plummeted from 23.7% to 11.1%, according to federal data.
 Only three states saw larger declines over the same period.The new coverage has dramatically improved patients’ access to medical care and reduced financial strains, other research indicates.
 More than three-quarters of newly insured Californians said their health needs are now being met,according to a recent survey by the nonprofit Kaiser Family Foundation.